 Do you wonder what Hong Kong new moms eat during their postpartum periods?
 The answer is Pork Knuckles And Ginger Stew.
 Traditionally, it is usually eaten by Guangzhou women to boost their health.

 There is a sad and happy story behind the dish.
-In the Ming Dynasty, a couple must divorce since the wife didn’t have a kid after a few marriage years.
+In the Ming Dynasty, a couple must divorce since the wife didn’t have a kid after a few years of marriage.
 However, after this event, the wife was pregnant and gave birth on a hill.

 The husband prepared Pork Knuckles And Ginger Stew to recover the wife’s health.
 Then, they married again and lived happily forever.
 The Chinese doctors believed this food could warm the blood and restore the woman’s vitality.